Asghar Khan: Opposition and By-Election Campaigns (1971–1977)

 Following the arrest of Sheikh Mujibur Rahman as part of Operation Searchlight in March 1971, Asghar Khan spearheaded protests demanding his release from prison.
 The New York Times reported that Khan offered a "conciliatory program" focused on major development efforts in East Pakistan and genuine political freedom for its people, but it was completely censored.
 On 8 October, he announced his withdrawal from the by-election, stating that no candidate could run unless they had access to the press to reach the public.
 "Today is a black day for democracy in Pakistan," he said, "when even I, with a mild program breaking no martial-law regulations, am frozen out."
 After the Pakistan Army occupied East Pakistan and banned the Awami League, the election was effectively annulled.
 Some elected assemblymen were cleared by the army to take their seats, but most had fled to India or joined the guerrillas.

+In a statement issued following a visit to members of his party in Dacca in July 1971, Asghar Khan said the crisis in East Pakistan was the product of political failure and growing Indian involvement rather than an irreversible struggle for independence.
+He argued that the government needed to address the population's legitimate grievances and restore public confidence.
+He also warned that alleged Indian interference threatened to deepen instability and undermine Pakistan's unity.
+He called the coming months decisive for the future of the country and urged members of his party to assist in restoring order and promoting peaceful coexistence among the diverse communities of the region and reflected his belief that national reconciliation and political reform could still preserve a united Pakistan.

 In November 1971, Khan was one of the 42 signatories, including Faiz Ahmed Faiz, who urged President Yahya Khan to release Sheikh Mujiubur Rahman.
 Additionally, Asghar Khan demanded for a public trial of Yahya Khan for his role in the Bengali genocide.

+(Retd) Colonel Alim Afridi, Asghar Khan's brother-in-law, openly proposed that Asghar be appointed President of Pakistan instead of Bhutto following the removal of President Yahya Khan in 1971.

 By January 1972, Asghar Khan was the first to call for Pakistan's recognition of Bangladesh.
 In response, President Zulfikar Ali Bhutto called Khan a traitor.
 In March, Asghar Khan had described President Bhutto as, "a living Yazid".
 On 20 June, Asghar Khan accused Bhutto of advising former President Yahya Khan to use military force in East Pakistan.